You’ve seen the news stories.

 — The Guardian, 7/17/12

-We’ve heard these scientists speak of their desire to lower the temperature but does anyone really know what the “normal” temperature for the planet should be or are we just talking about what’s comfortable for humans, which is suggestive as climates differs with location and people adapt accordingly.
-That is, until agenda-driven, taxpayer-funded government-granted scientists decided they should put chemicals in the sky without even the courtesy of asking the American public first, because what’s deposited into the atmosphere doesn’t hover; it eventually falls on all of us.
+We’ve heard these scientists speak of their desire to lower the temperature but does anyone really know what the “normal” temperature for the planet should be or are we just talking about what’s comfortable for humans, which is suggestive as climates differ with location and people have adapted accordingly for centuries.
+That is, until agenda-driven, taxpayer-funded government-granted scientists decided they should put chemicals in the sky without even the courtesy of asking the American public first, because what’s deposited into the atmosphere doesn’t hover indefinitely; it eventually falls on all of us.

-Of course, all involved ignore the health ramifications on the public because, hey, we were mandated to have health insurance that benefits who…?
-How many times have we seen science fiction stories where ambitious scientists create a bigger problem putting the public in the crosshairs, and then shake their heads in remorse after the cataclysmic damage is done?
+Of course, all involved ignore the health ramifications on the public because we were mandated to have health insurance that benefits who…?
+And how many times have we seen science fiction stories where arrogant, overambitious scientists created a bigger problem putting the public in the crosshairs, and then shake their heads in belated remorse after the cataclysmic damage was done.